frolovdev/easymoney/CONTRIBUTING.md

      ```

 4. Create your patch, **including appropriate test cases**.
-5. Run the full Angular test suite, as described in the [developer documentation][dev-doc],
+5. Run the full easymoney test suite, as described in the [developer documentation][dev-doc],
   and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message that follows our
   [commit message conventions](#commit).
 Adherence to these conventions